 Approval of any agency or institution that provides placement for UFV field education students is reserved by the Field Education Coordinator, who also reserves the right to change any placement assigned to a student.
 The student, however, has the right to be informed in writing of the reasons for any change in placement.
 Complete policy and procedures are outlined in the field placement package, which students will receive in the Fall semester of each year.
 Field placement is mandatory; however, students with exceptional related backgrounds may be able to challenge the third-year field placement (SOWK 330).
 Fourth-year field placement (SOWK 430) and MSW field placement (SOWK 730) is not open to challenge.
 Further information is available from the Field Education Coodinator.

-The following links will offer you greater insite on Field Education:
+The following links will offer you greater insight on Field Education:

 UFV BSW Field Objectives

 CASW Code of Ethics